Phil Rosenberg (Jewish leader): Interfaith work

 Prior to his role at the Board of Deputies, Rosenberg served as the Director of the Faiths Forum for London.
 This position allowed him to work extensively in interfaith relations, managing relationships between various religious denominations.

-While at University, he had previously been Co-Director of a Muslim-Jewish dialogue group called 'MuJewz' at Oxford University and run an Arab-Jewish dialogue group at Hebrew University in Jerusalem during his year abroad.
+While at University, he had previously been co-director of a Muslim-Jewish dialogue group called 'MuJewz' at Oxford University and run an Arab-Jewish dialogue group at Hebrew University in Jerusalem during his year abroad.
 During that year he visited most Israeli and Palestinian cities to try and get a deeper understanding of the conflict.

 Government and diplomatic experience

 After completing an internship at the Foreign Office, Rosenberg worked at the Ministry of Defence.
 This experience provided him with insights into government operations and international relations.

 Board of Deputies

 Rosenberg's involvement with the Board of Deputies began before his presidency.
 His first permanent job was as the Board of Deputies' Interfaith Officer and he went on to be its Interfaith and Social Action Manager.
 When he left to work at the Faiths Forum for London, he returned to the Board of Deputies as an under-35 Observer for Barnet United Synagogue.
 He then returned to the Board of Deputies as staff, serving as the organisation's Director of Public Affairs from June 2013 to January 2022.
-In this role, he was responsible for formulating responses to UK and world events, including addressing antisemitism in Jeremy Corbyn's Labour Party and managing issues related to various political and social challenges like Brexit and COVID-19.
+In this role, he was responsible for formulating responses to UK and world events, including addressing antisemitism in Jeremy Corbyn's Labour Party and managing issues related to various political and social challenges, such as Brexit and COVID-19.